DISCOVERY ART Lab

-I can't wait to get started with my job, but there are a few things you can do, as parents, to help your children get the absolute best experience when they're here:
+I can't wait to get started, but there are a few things you can do, as parents, to help your children get the absolute best experience when they're here:

-*If your child IS sick, please don't send him or her sick, as we have some immunosuppressed people living in my house.
+I know missing art class is a bummer, but if your child IS sick, please don’t send him or her to class, as we have some immunosuppressed people living in my house.

-I only ask that you DO NOT PACK PEANUTS or a snack containing peanuts for your child.
+I only ask that you do not pack peanuts or a snack containing peanuts for your child.
+And please let me know if there is an allergy your child has I should be aware of!

 I know with my own daughter, it's sometimes like pulling teeth to get feedback from her about classes she takes, even when it's obvious she loved them!
 Some pointed questions you might try to get information out of your kids are, “What did you like best about what you did today?”
 “Do you think you might want to try that again?”
 “How did that medium feel?”

-And just a quick tip that works especially well with artists from creative toddlers to experienced adult artists: Instead of asking, “What's that” try, “Tell me about it!”
-Nothing gets an artist more excited than when someone asks them to tell the story of their art!
+And just a quick tip that works especially well with artists from creative toddlers to experienced adults: Instead of asking, “What's that,” try, “Tell me about it!”
+Nothing gets an artist more excited than when someone wants to know the story of their art!

 (And if they tell you anything particularly interesting, I would LOVE to hear about what they say, too!
 Their feedback is helpful, and it makes my heart so happy!)